 - 18 years of age or older.

-- Independently awaken to alarm/attend classes regularly and on time.
+- Independently awaken to alarm/attend classes and attend practicums regularly and on time.

 - Maintain appropriate hygiene/laundry/dorm room.